Asbestos, Mesothelioma & Lung Cancer

 Asbestos is a fibrous mineral and element that has both unique insulating and fire-retardant properties.
 These special properties have made asbestos a key component in a wide variety of construction materials and other industrial products.

-Asbestos is a group of minerals that occur naturally as bundles of fibers.
-There are 2 main types of asbestos fibers: The most common asbestos in industrial use, known as chrysotile, or white asbestos, has curly fibers.
-Amphibole asbestos fibers are straight and needle-like.
-There are several types of amphibole fibers, including amosite, crocidolite, tremolite, actinolite, and anthophyllite.
+Asbestos is a group of minerals that occur naturally as fiber bundles.
+There are 2 main types of asbestos fibers.
+Chrysotile is the most common asbestos in industrial use, otherwise known as white asbestos, which has curly fibers.
+Amphibole asbestos fibers are the other type of fibers which are straight and needle-like.
+Amphibole fibers, come in several types including amosite, crocidolite, tremolite, actinolite, and anthophyllite.

-Asbestos fibers produce dust.
-When inhaled, asbestos dust forms deposits in the lungs that can cause illnesses include mesothelioma, lung cancer and asbestosis.
-Workers exposed to asbestos from the 1940s through the 1970s continue to develop mesothelioma, lung cancer and asbestosis after a very long latency period.
+Asbestos fibers produce dust, and when inhaled, the asbestos dust fibers forms deposits in the lungs that can cause severe diseases including mesothelioma, lung cancer and asbestosis.
+Many workers exposed to asbestos from the 1940s through the 1970s continue to develop mesothelioma, lung cancer and asbestosis after a very long latency period.

 Mesothelioma is a rare form of cancer that affects the thin membranes lining organs in the chest (pleura) and abdomen (peritoneum).
 Mesothelioma is closely linked with asbestos; most cases of mesothelioma result from direct exposure to asbestos at work.